wow-uh/wow-uh/content/authors/ksenia-gerosimova/_index.md

 - Grad Students
 ---

 I accomplished the internship at FMC technologies and worked as an engineer at a research science company.

 My current research is about the correspondence between the mathematical models and the measured riverine sediment data.
 I enjoy working with data and models, which helps to develop theory and make new conclusions and assumptions or proof the existing one.
-I really enjoy reading, walking, and spending time with my family and I have a lot of hobbies, like photos, music (worked as DJ), movies, etc.
+I enjoy reading, walking, and spending time with my family and I have a lot of hobbies, like photos, music (worked as DJ), movies, etc.